-Another reason Joey was deeply moved by this interaction was because he, too, had struggled with depression and suicide.
+Another reason Joey was deeply moved by this interaction was that he, too, had struggled with depression and suicide.

 It wasn’t long after committing to this that Joey realized he had a drinking problem.
 In an effort to fully clean up his life, he tried to quit drinking multiple times, and each time he failed.
 This long series of defeats created a deep depression in his life.

 “It was just a mess.
 I couldn’t break free,” Joey said.
 “I was so depressed.
 I was so bound to this thing that I just wanted to die to escape what I was feeling on a daily basis.”

 One night, Joey’s wife sent him to go get some groceries.
 He decided to use that opportunity to drive his car off a steep drop and kill himself.
 Although, in executing this plan, he experienced something he never expected.

 “I jerked my wheel to the left to pull off at this ramp and right when I [did] it, my wheel locks, my car shuts off and I slowly just kind of fade over to the left side of the road,” Joey said.
 “Immediately, the spirit of God just hits me right where I am in my car… I feel this intense love come over me and say, ‘I love you and I forgive you.
 Just call out to me.’”